Govind-techie/LeetCode/README.md

   A row is weaker if it has fewer soldiers, or the same number of soldiers but a smaller index.
   The solution uses a **min-heap (priority queue)** or sorting based on soldier count (using binary search per row) along with row index to determine the weakest rows.
   Time complexity is **O(m × log n + m log m)** where *m* is the number of rows and *n* is the number of columns.

+- **Problem 1207: Unique Number of Occurrences**
+  *Given an array of integers, determine if the number of occurrences of each value is unique.
+  The solution uses a hash map to count the frequency of each element, then checks if all frequencies are unique by inserting them into a hash set.
+  If any frequency repeats, return false; otherwise, return true.
+  Time complexity is **O(n)** for counting and checking uniqueness, where n is the length of the array.*

 ---